Published December 5, 2021

 Regardless of the type of crisis heading towards you, your reaction time has to be fast to minimize potential damage to your brand.
 Your crisis plan must include more than just a press conference.
 No way is that going to be enough in the digital world that we now live in.

-A thorough crisis plan must include social media, internal communication, supply chains, vendors, and the press.
+A comprehensive crisis plan must include social media, internal communication, supply chains, vendors, and the press.
 Best practices include...

-- Listing the risks you think may threaten your brand or company
+- Identifying risks you think may threaten your brand or company - reputtation management

 - Adopting monitoring systems - such as Talkwalker - to detect and monitor early warning signs of crises